Asif Mujtaba: International career

 A string of strong batting performances in domestic cricket led to his recall for the tour of England tour in 1992.
 The move was only partly successful: his first test fifty, 59 at Lord's, helped Pakistan win the match by two wickets and he followed this with scores of 57 and 40 in a high-scoring match at Old Trafford.

 On the 1993 tour of the West Indies he made scores of 59 and 41 and later that year, in the series against Zimbabwe, he scored three half-centuries, but his inability to convert fifties into hundreds meant that he remained in the periphery of the team.

 The emergence of Inzamam-ul-Haq as a middle-order batsman did not help Mujtaba's cause, and, during the period between 1994 and 1997 he was in and out of the side.
 His last Test match was against Sri Lanka in April 1997.

 In One Day International cricket, he scored a career best 113, in a 171 run partnership with Saeed Anwar, against Sri Lanka in 1993, but his two most memorable efforts in One Day Internationals both came against Australia.
 In January 1987 at Perth he scored 60 not out from 56 balls to take Pakistan to a one-wicket victory.
 Then in December 1992 at Hobart he scored 56 not out, hitting the final ball of the match for six to tie the game.

 Coaching career

-After retiring, Asif went to the US and began coaching children at cricket at the Dallas Youth Cricket League.
-He lives in Plano, Texas.
+After retiring, Asif moved to Plano, Texas and began coaching children at cricket at the Dallas Youth Cricket League.
+He currently coaches the under-15 and under-17 team.

 In October 2020, Asif was appointed head coach of the United States women's national under-19 cricket team in the lead-up to the 2023 ICC Under-19 Women's T20 World Cup, tasked to identify female talent at junior level.
 He was also made assistant coach to the USA's woman's national team.